nikvaessen/w2v2-batch-size/readme.md

 ## (Pre-training) model checkpoints

-Here we provide the best checkpoint for each batch size condition:
+Here we provide the best checkpoint (according to validation loss) for each batch size condition:

 | batch size | iteration | learning rate | checkpoint                                                                |
 |------------|-----------|---------------|---------------------------------------------------------------------------|